Australian’s Guide For Moving To France

 France has a universal healthcare system that in 2000 was found to be overall the best in the world.
 It spends far higher percentages of GDP (~12%) on healthcare per year than other European countries.
 Health insurance is compulsory in France, and is paid as a regular amount along with taxes and superannuation.
 And because of this system, most hospitals and medical centers in France are public, because the system is of such a high quality that not many opt for the private option.

 France has one of the best education systems in the world for the same reason as their healthcare system in that it is largely public and well-funded.
-One of the best things about France’s education system is that tertiary education is highly subsidized, and the cost in total for a 5 year Master’s degree is only ~€750-3,500.
+One of the best things about France’s education system is that tertiary education is highly subsidised, and the cost in total for a 5 year Master’s degree is only ~€750-3,500.

 5 Tips For Moving To France